 - Unique custom events

-- Optionally, set Default sorting options.
+- (Optional) Set up Default sorting options.

-- In Filter dimension, set the following filter: Custom event category is
+- In Filter dimension, set the following filter: